 However, beneath that yawn-worthy exterior lurks something very interesting indeed.
 The Nondescript is often a spy, or Con Man, or criminal, whose looks make it easy for him to get away with what he's doing because people either can't remember what he looks like or can't describe him well when they do.
 Other times, The Nondescript is just a Played for Laughs attribute of a character.

 Usually occurs only in literature, because unmemorable and nondescript actors are hard to find and not particularly rewarding to film.
 When it does appear in a visual medium, the nondescriptness will often be an Informed Ability for just that reason.

 This can be used to help the reader/viewer/player to imagine the character as themselves, resulting in a Featureless Protagonist.
+When it's aided by magic or scientific Phlebotinum it usually involves a Perception Filter.
 Related to He Who Must Not Be Seen.
 Compare The Spook, Suspect Is Hatless, Beneath Suspicion.
 Occasionally The Men in Black achieve this.

 open/close all folders